Light/Dark

 I’ll teach you Dhamma!

-256Rouse yourselves, let go!
+256Rouse yourselves, try harder!

 Crush the army of death,

-Like an elephant crushes a hut of reeds.
+as an elephant a hut of reeds.

-And make an end to suffering.
+will make an end to suffering.

 Gotama